 Barbering is a career that’s evolved in recent years.
 Men no longer just want a ‘short back and sides’; instead, they’re looking for stylish haircuts that reflect their personal image.
 As such, it’s a creative and varied role, and no two days are ever the same.

-There are two main routes to becoming a barber – studying a private course or becoming an apprentice.
+The best way to becoming a successful barber is taking a private course from experienced individuals and schools.
 This guide explains everything you need to know about working in this industry, what skills you’ll require, and how to hit the ground running once you’re qualified.

 What’s it like to be a barber?